ibm-cloud-docs/cloud-databases/hello-world-tutorial.md

 In this step, you deploy an instance of the database service you want to use.
 The GitHub repository contains folders for various {{site.data.keyword.databases-for}} resources.

-1. From the main GitHub project folder, navigate into the service folder of your choice, for example, mysql.
+1. From the main GitHub project folder, navigate into the `terraform` service folder of your choice, for example, `mysql/terraform`.

 1. On your machine, create a document that is named `terraform.tfvars`, with the following fields: